-To find the true essence of a region, you sometimes have to dig a little deeper.
+To find the true essence of a region, you often have to dig a little deeper.
 As the third most visited country in Europe, Italy is no exception.
 Leave the crowds of Venice and Trieste behind and discover seven places in north Italy that will surprise you with their charm, beauty, and localism.
 From the Piedmont region in the West to the Friuli region in the East.

 1 Modena.
 The magic of Modena can’t be described.
 It has to be experienced.
 The early evening aperitivo is not a choice, it’s a part of life.
 A cultural ritual of northern Italy that embodies the idea of a good life lived.
 Something you understand when you mingle through the streets on a Friday night.
 Or any other night of the week for that part.
 A mix of taste and style symbolized by the Balsamico di Modena and the most famous sports car in the world, showcased at the Enzo Ferrari Museum.

 2 Chioggia.
 Some places are so crowded they have become a cliché.
 Venice is one of them.
 Luckily there is an alternative.
 Across the bay is Chioggia, the holy grail of north Italy’s Veneto region.
 A small fishing village representing the local, unspoiled, and day-to-day part of Italy, filled to the brink with canal facing houses and family-owned restaurants.
 A 1950s version of its bigger brother that, if any place, is to be called “Little Venice”.